bhartiy/learnsellacious/pages/21.payment-methods/sellers-payment-method/docs.md

 ![](Screenshot%202020-05-08%20at%202.55.16%20PM.png)

 2. Now select the payment method plugins which you want to avail to the seller.
-For this go to Settings>>global configuration>>Sellers>>Limit Seller Payment Methods
+For this go to Settings->global configuration->Sellers->Limit Seller Payment Methods

 ![](Screenshot%202020-05-08%20at%204.35.53%20PM.png)